FactorySimPy/FactorySimPy/docs/basic_components.md

 - `out_edge_selection` - edge selection policy as a function to select output edge

 **Behavior**
- At the start of the simulation, the joint waits for `node_setup_time`.
+ At the start of the simulation, the Combiner waits for `node_setup_time`.
 This is an initial, one-time wait time for setting up the node and should be provided as a constant (an `int` or `float`).
 Then it spawns `work_capacity` number of threads.
  Each worker thread then repeatedly:

 1. Pulls a pallet from the first input edge.